-15 What are the main causes of action in civil asset recovery cases, and do they include proprietary claims?
+What are the main causes of action in civil asset recovery cases, and do they include proprietary claims?

-Under the law, a civil asset recovery action may be brought to court based on many different causes of action (eg, contract law, tort law, inheritance law and property law).
+Under Swiss law, a civil asset recovery action may be brought to court based on many different causes of action (eg, contract law, tort law, inheritance law and property law).

 In particular, contract-based claims may be filed for breach of contract (article 97 of the Swiss Code of Obligations (CO)).
-If there is no contract between the parties and if a person unlawfully causes a loss or damage to another, a tort-based action may be lodged (article 41 of the CO).
-This applies particularly to cases of fraud.
-Proprietary claims are also possible, notably in the event that the owner has been deprived of its owner-ship (article 641 of the Swiss Civil Code (CC)).
+If there is no contract between the parties, and if a person unlawfully causes a loss or damage to another, a tortbased action may be lodged (article 41 of the CO).
+This applies in particular to fraud cases, if it is proven that a criminal offence protecting the interests affected by the damage has been committed.
+Proprietary claims are also possible, notably, in the event the owner has been deprived of its ownership (article 641 of the Swiss Civil Code (SCC)).
 In insolvency and bankruptcy law, if the debtor has transferred assets or favoured certain creditors to the detriment of others, an avoidance action may be brought (article 285 et seq of DEBA).